Growing Chiles in New Mexico

 Fertilizing

-Broadcast the first nitrogen application and all the phosphorus before discing or listing.
-Band nutrients either when seed is planted or after seedlings have emerged.
 Phosphorus helps young seedlings grow, especially when the soil warms in spring.
-Phosphorus is not needed if soil phosphorus levels are between medium and medium-low, based on the NMSU analysis system (Guide A-122, Soil Test Interpretations, (PDF)).
-Add 50 to 100 lb of P2O5 per acre before discing if levels are lower.
+Phosphorus is not needed if soil phosphorus levels are between medium and medium-low, based on the NMSU analysis system.
+Add 50 to 100 lb of P2O5 (Phosphorus pentoxide) per acre before discing if levels are lower.
 Alternatively, band phosphorus (30 lb of P2O5 per acre) 3 to 4 inches below the seed.

 Preplant nitrogen also generates vigorous seedling growth, which ensures a well-branched plant by the first fruit set.
 Preplant nitrogen is not needed if a soil test shows the soil has 20 ppm nitrate or more.
 If nitrogen is needed, broadcast 20 to 30 lb of actual nitrogen per acre before discing.
 Otherwise, band nitrogen (2 to 5 lb per acre) 3 to 4 inches below the seed.

 Post-emergence nitrogen fertilization depends partly on whether the crop will be picked at the mature green stage or at the mature red stage.
 Normally, a mature green chile crop requires more nitrogen, particularly when second-harvest fruits develop.
-Apply a sidedress of 20 to 30 lb of nitrogen per acre in mid-June when primary and secondary floral buds are evident and plants are 8 to 10 inches tall, and again in early July when many first-set fruits develop.
+Apply a side dress of 20 to 30 lb of nitrogen per acre in mid-June when primary and secondary floral buds are evident and plants are 8 to 10 inches tall, and again in early July when many first-set fruits develop.
 Apply fertilizer in a continuous band 4 inches to the side of the bed and 2 to 3 inches below the surface.
 Alternatively, liquid fertilizer solutions can be added to irrigation water.

 Apply a steady supply of nitrogen to the plant during fruit set to produce greater yields.
 New Mexico growers often use 150 lb of urea per acre when plants are thinned.
 While plants develop first fruits, analyze plant tissue samples to keep nitrate concentrations in the plant stem and petiole between 7,000 and 8,000 ppm.

 High-yielding or early-setting crops may benefit from a third nitrogen application.
-However, too much nitrogen can over-stimulate growth, producing large plants with few early fruits.
+However, too much nitrogen can overstimulate growth, producing large plants with few early fruits.
 During high rainfall and humidity, extra nitrogen delays maturity, results in succulent late-maturing fruits, and increases the risk of serious plant or pod rots.

 Planting

-A good stand can be achieved during optimal years by planting 2 lb of high-quality seed per acre.
+When direct seeding, a good stand can be achieved during optimal years by planting 2 lb of high-quality seed per acre.
 Some growers plant up to 10 lb of seed per acre because extra seed compensates for plant losses from curly top virus, as well as other adverse factors such as low germination of the seed lot.

 Center the seed row when planting in pre-irrigated soil.
 Use a harrow to loosen the soil and plant seed 3/4 to 1 inch deep.
 Capping (applying a firm, protective soil layer 3 to 4 inches high) can be used to reduce water evaporation in furrow-irrigated fields.
 Remove the cap with a dragging harrow when seedlings emerge (the crook stage).
-Carefully adjust soil-removal equipment so a loose 1/4-inch layer of soil covers the seedling after dragging; this minimizes seedling damage and encourages rapid seedling emergence.
+Carefully adjust soil-removal equipment to loosen a 1/4-inch layer of soil that covers the seedling after dragging; this minimizes seedling damage and encourages rapid seedling emergence.
 Growers utilizing drip or sprinkler irrigation typically do not cap their chile seed.

 Row Spacing and Plant Population